psliwa/PHPPdf/README.markdown

 * width and height: rigidly sets height and width, supported units are described in separate [section](#units).
 Relative values in percent are supported.
 * max-width, max-height: sets max sizes of elements
 * margin (margin-top, margin-bottom, margin-left, margin-right): margin similar to margin from HTML/CSS.
-Margins of simblings are pooled.
+Margins of siblings are pooled.
 For side margins possible is "auto" value, it works similar as in HTML/CSS.
-* padding (padding-top, padding-bottom, padding-left, padding-right): works similiar as in HTML/CSS
+* padding (padding-top, padding-bottom, padding-left, padding-right): works similar as in HTML/CSS
 * font-type - font name must occurs in fonts.xml config file, otherwise exception will be thrown
 * font-size - file size in points, there are no any unit
 * font-style - allowed values: normal, bold, italic, bold-italic, light, light-italic